xuankimtran/docs-1/pages/katalon-testcloud/usage-quota-guide.md

 If the number of parallel test requests exceeds the supported quota, the additional requests will be queued.

-The number of queued requests cannot exceed the session quota by three times.
+The number of queued requests cannot exceed the session quota by more than 3 times.
 For example, if the quota is 5 parallel tests, the maximum number of queued requests is 15.

 A request remains in the queue for only 15 minutes; after 15 minutes, the request is dropped from the queue.